Bluegrass-GreenSpace-Initiative/LexGreen/CONTRIBUTING.md

 ## Need Help?

-Feel free to contact the project team at [Charles.Key@uky.edu](mailto:Charles.Key@uky.edu) if you have any questions.
+Feel free to contact the project team at [thea.francis@uky.edu](mailto:thea.francis@uky.edu) if you have any questions.

 Thank you for contributing to CampusGreen!